 June 12, 1776, was a warm summer day in the port town of Machias, Massachusetts.
-The townsfolk were angry, as there was a food shortage, and sorely needed supplies were sitting in the harbor aboard a British Royal Navy warship, the HMS Margaretta.
-The officers had given the townsfolk an ultimatum, until they loaded lumber needed to construct British forts, they would not be given food.
+Because there was a food shortage, the townsfolk were angry.
+And even worse, sorely needed supplies were just sitting in the harbor.
+The British Royal Navy warship, HMS Margaretta hoarded food on board.
+The officers had given the townsfolk an ultimatum.
+Until they loaded lumber needed to construct British forts, they would not be given food.

 “What’s the Merchant Marine?
 Are you part of the Marine Corps?”
 These are two questions that are asked of mariners fairly regularly.
 In short, no, the Merchant Marine is not part of the Marine Corps.
 The Merchant Marine are the sailors who operate the giant freight ships and tankers that keep the world economy functioning.
 The official duties of the USMM are large and varied.
 During peacetime, they are tasked with transporting imports and exports across the world.
 During times of war, mariners act as auxiliaries to the US Navy and also carry supplies and military personnel wherever they are needed.